jhallen/exorsim/README.md

 ## Introduction

-EXORsim Linux/Cygwin program that simulates a Motorola EXORciser, which was a development system that [Motorola](http://en.wikipedia.org/wiki/Motorola) sold in the late 1970s and early 1980s based on the 8-bit [6800](http://en.wikipedia.org/wiki/Motorola_6800) and
+EXORsim is a Linux/Cygwin program that simulates a Motorola EXORciser, which was a development system that [Motorola](http://en.wikipedia.org/wiki/Motorola) sold in the late 1970s and early 1980s based on the 8-bit [6800](http://en.wikipedia.org/wiki/Motorola_6800) and